What Is a Medicare Flex Card?

 - They ask for personal information right away.
 While Medicare Advantage Plans require personal details for accurate quotes, it’s suspicious if a flex card plan asks for this just for an overview.
 Limit personal information sharing until you’re certain of the provider’s legitimacy.

 How to Protect Yourself Against Fraud

-Along with watching out for red flags, there are also other steps you can take to protect yourself against fraud, such as taking your time when considering a new provider and ensuring that you get clear and accurate answers to any questions you may have about a flex card and how it works.
+Along with watching out for red flags, there are also other steps you can take to protect yourself against fraud, such as taking your time when considering a new provider and ensuring that you get clear and accurate answers to any questions you may have about a flex card for seniors and how it works.

 - Verify that your company or agent is legitimate.
 To ensure a company or agent’s legitimacy, conduct online research.
 Beware if negative reviews surface or if there’s a complete absence of information.
 Utilize state insurance databases, like the California Department of Insurance’s Check a License tool, to verify credentials and check for any disciplinary actions.